 Like most other service providers, tour guides depend on tips.
-Generally, a 15 to 20 percent guideline applies, though tipping in these situations should also reflect the size of the tour group, as well as the length of the tour.
+Generally, a 15-20% guideline applies, though tipping in these situations should also reflect the size of the tour group, as well as the length of the tour.
 Additionally, if the tour guide provides you a lot of personalized attention or gives you additional advice or assistance, your tip should reflect it.

 Taxis and Ride Services

 Driving in New York City takes skill and know-how, and the people who drive you around New York City depend on your tips to pay their bills, which is why they put their expertise to the test each day to get you to your destination.

-- Taxi drivers should be tipped 10 to 20 percent of their fare, which should be calculated automatically on the screen.
+- Taxi drivers should be tipped 10-20% of their fare, which should be calculated automatically on the screen.

-- Limousine and livery drivers, on the other hand, should be paid no less than 15 percent as their services are typically more deluxe.
+- Limousine and livery drivers, on the other hand, should be paid no less than 15% as their services are typically more deluxe.

 - For Uber and Lyft drivers, even though most of these apps already include the driver's pay in the bill for your trip, you can often approve an additional tip.
 Depending on the length and price of the ride your tip options will be presented in dollar amounts ($1, $2, etc.) or in percentages.
 Please consider tipping your app drivers more as these drivers are not paid the same amount as city cab drivers.

 Spas and Salons

 At many spas and salons, even if they accept credit cards, they expect you to tip in cash, so keep this in mind when heading to your next appointment.

 - Hairdressers expect between 15-25% tips on any treatments, with those taking over an hour deserving the larger tip.